eatdust/flrw/README.md

-# FLRW: a module to compute various quantities in Friedmann-Lemaître
+# FLRW: a module to compute various quantities in Friedmann-Lemaître spacetimes
-  spacetimes with realistic thermal history.

 ---